Einhornhool/100-days-of-code/r1-log.md

 ### R1D40
 Finished the video tutorial for the local weather app and downloaded some pictures I want to use for my app.
 Tomorrow I'm going to start.

+### R1D41
+Finally finished the weather app.
+Pretty happy about it.
+Managed to change background images depending on weather and found bug all by myself.